2017-2018 GUEST PERFORMANCE ARTIST SERIES | CURATED BY CASSILS

 Vital Signs is sponsored in part by The Anderson Collection; the Department of Art & Art History; the Vice Provost's Diversity Innovation Fund Grant; the Vice Provost for Undergraduate Education; and the Stanford Arts Institute.

-FALL QUARTER VITAL SIGNS GUESTS
+WINTER QUARTER VITAL SIGNS GUESTS

 Nao Bustamante is an internationally known artist, residing in Los Angeles, California.
 Bustamante's precarious work encompasses performance art, video installation, filmmaking, sculpture and writing.
 The New York Times says, "She has a knack for using her body."
 Bustamante has presented in Galleries, Museums, Universities and underground sites all around the world.
 She has exhibited, among other locales, at the Institute of Contemporary Arts in London, the New York Museum of Modern Art, The San Francisco Museum of Modern Art, Sundance International Film Festival/New Frontier, El Museo del Barrio Museum of Contemporary Art, First International Performance Biennial, Deformes in Santiago, Chile and the Kiasma Museum of Helsinki.
 Bustamante is alum of the San Francisco Art Institute, New Genres program and the Skowhegen School of Painting and Sculpture.
 Currently she holds the position of Professor of Art at the USC Roski School of Art and Design, where she also serves at the Vice-Dean of Art.
 Image: Eleanor Goldsmith